Tips for a fun and healthy spring break

 - Consider wearing a hat to protect your head and face.

 - Wear sunglasses with UV (Ultraviolet) Protection.

 - Drink plenty of water, non-carbonated, and non-alcoholic drinks, even if you do not feel thirsty.

-Be aware of these symptoms in yourself or another person; fatigue, nausea, headaches, excessive thirst, muscle cramps, confusion, dizziness, fainting, sweats.
+Be aware of the following symptoms in yourself or another person; fatigue, nausea, headaches, excessive thirst, muscle cramps, confusion, dizziness, fainting, and sweats.
 These are signs of heat exhaustion.
 If they occur, immediately get out of the heat and rest, preferably in an air-conditioned room.
 If you can't get inside, try to find the nearest cool and shady place.
-Other recommended strategies include:

-- Drink plenty of fluid (avoid caffeine and alcohol).
+- Drink plenty of fluid but avoid caffeine and alcohol.